kagamikuro/CMT304-Programming-Paradigms/README.md

 Exam: a written exam (2 h) will test the student’s knowledge and understanding as elaborated under the learning outcomes.

 Students will be provided with reassessment opportunities in line with University regulations.

+Syllabus content:

+Advanced imperative and object-oriented programming

+The module will cover a number of programming paradigms and programming languages, which, among others, may include a selection from:
+        Functional programming
+     Declarative and logic programming
+     Programming paradigms and concurrency
+     Filter-based computing and pattern matching

+    Scripting

+   Genetic programming

+   Assembly language/machine code

+   Other programming paradigms

+It might also cover:
+     Programming language design choices
+     Formal methods
+     Choosing a programming paradigm and programming language

+Essential Reading and Resource List:

+In addition to the Study Guide provided, students will be expected to widely research contemporary issues as reflected in appropriate journals.

+Background Reading and Resource List:

+In addition to the Study Guide provided, students will be expected to widely research contemporary issues as reflected in appropriate journals.
+The following books may also be relevant; other books will be recommended during lectures:
+ Concepts of Programming Languages (10th Edition), R. W. Sebesta, Pearson Education Programming Languages: Principles and Practice, (3rd Edition), K. C. Louden, K.A.
+Lambert, Cengage Introduction to Programming Languages, A. K. Bansal, CRC Press Lisp (3rd Edition), P. Winston, B. Horn, Addison-Wesley Programming in Haskell, G. Hutton, CUP
+ Scala for the Impatient, C. S. Horstmann, Addison-Wesley;
+ Introduction to the Art of Programming in Scala, M.C.
+Lewis, CRC Press The Art of Prolog (2nd Edition), L. Sterling, E. Shapiro, MIT Press Horstmann, C. S. 2016.
+Core Java Volume 1 , Fundamentals 10th ed  Prentice Hall Horstmann, C. S. 2017.
+Core Java Volume 2 , Advacned Features 10th ed  Prentice Hall VanderPlas Jake 2017 Python Data Science Handbook